Working with Your Care Team

 • Local Anesthesia – anesthesia of a small part of the body such as an area of the skin

-May I choose my anesthesiologist?
+May I choose my clinician?

 This question is a very common one as today more and more patients search for medical specialists.
 Many people find their doctors through recommendations from other doctors or through family and friends and the same situation exists when choosing your anesthesia clinician.
 You do have a choice as to who your anesthesia clinician will be.
 However, you must make that choice known in advance so that arrangements may be made to honor your request.
 In most situations where no request exists, the surgeon who has scheduled the operation will arrange the services of an anesthesia clinician with whom he or she is familiar.
 However, if for any reason you are not comfortable with the recommended anesthesia clinician, you may request a different clinician.